Timeline of the Red Sea crisis: 2024

 On 19 July, an explosion caused by a Yemeni UAV in Tel Aviv killed one person and wounded at least ten others near the U.S. consulate.
-A ballistic missile and three other UAVs were also reportedly fired at the city, but were intercepted by the U.S. The Houthis later claimed responsibility for the attack, stating that they used a drone called "Jaffa" which was capable of evading radar and interception systems, and added that they would continue to target Tel Aviv as a primary target within their operational range.
-According to an investigation by the IDF, the UAV had initially been detected by its radar systems, but was not consistently tracked due to human error and multiple layers of radar surveillance.
+The Houthis later claimed responsibility for the attack, stating that they used a drone called "Jaffa" which was capable of evading radar and interception systems, and added that they would continue to target Tel Aviv as a primary target within their operational range.
+On 20 July, Israel carried out several airstrikes on infrastructure in Al Hudaydah..

-On 20 July, Israel carried out several airstrikes on infrastructure in Al Hudaydah, with Al Masirah reporting that Israeli jets targeted oil refining facilities at the Hudaydah Port and a power plant, killing at least three people and wounding 87 others, while IDF stated that it had struck a facility used for storing and distributing weapons.
 More than 220 projectiles had been launched by the Houthis on Israel by 20 July according to the IDF.

-On 21 July, the IDF stated that it had intercepted a surface-to-surface missile launched from Yemen.
-Rocket and missile sirens meanwhile sounded in Eilat, however the IDF said that the city was not targeted and denied reports of an explosion.
-The Houthis claimed that they had targeted Eilat with several missiles.
-Al-Masirah meanwhile reported that the U.S. and the U.K. had carried out two airstrikes on Buhais area in Hajjah Governorate and four airstrikes on Ras Isa in Al Hudaydah Governorate.

 Abdul-Malik al-Houthi on 21 July stated that the Israeli airstrikes would lead to an escalation of Houthi attacks on Israel, adding that they would continue supporting Palestinians and would move to a new level of attacks in future.
 The group described the attack on Tel Aviv as the beginning of the fifth phase of their attacks.

-Al-Masirah on 26 July reported that the U.S. and the U.K. carried out four airstrikes on Kamaran island.
-On the next day, it reported that the two countries had carried out four airstrikes on the Hodeida International Airport, which according to residents struck Houthi targets.

 CNN reported in August 2024 that Russia was planning to ship weapons to Houthis in late-July 2024, in retaliation for the US supporting Ukraine during Russia's invasion of the country, but refrained from doing after being warned by Saudi Arabia, who was also requested by the US to pressure Russia.